-If you’re thinking about finishing your degree after dropping out, you may have some hesitations, even though you know it’s the key to higher wages for entry-level positions, and that the median weekly earnings for bachelor’s degree holders are nearly double that of high school graduates.
+If you’re thinking about going back to college after dropping out, you may have some hesitations, even though you know it’s the key to higher wages for entry-level positions, and that the median weekly earnings for bachelor’s degree holders are nearly double that of high school graduates.

-You know the benefits, but you also know first-hand that earning a degree can be a challenge.
+You know the benefits, but you also know first-hand that finishing your degree can be a challenge.
 It may feel hard to see yourself as a “traditional” college student.
-Fortunately, colleges and universities are now better equipped than ever to serve the needs of non-traditional students, including adult learners like you.
+Fortunately, colleges and universities are now better equipped than ever to serve the needs of non-traditional students, including adult learners.

 Working adults are returning to school to finish college at an unprecedented rate, and educational institutions are doing everything they can to support them.
 For example, many colleges and universities now offer student orientations to assist students who are returning to the classroom after an extended absence.
 These types of orientation programs review institutional policies but introduce students to additional campus support staff and departments.

 Students at many universities also have career and academic advisors at their disposal to assist them in developing a personalized roadmap to graduation based on their unique background, needs, and goals.

 The assistance available to help you successfully transition to a degree completion program can also redirect your future in ways that you probably haven’t considered.
 The well-documented benefits of finishing your bachelor’s degree aren’t limited to career advancement or improved salary potential.
 You’re also likely to experience increased self-esteem, for having accomplished a goal that seemed out of reach.
 Complete your degree and you might be inspired to attempt other pursuits you’d previously dismissed.